Content from Introduction

 Want to learn more about OpenRefine?
 Check out the Library Carpentry Lesson on Open Refine.

-TODO docker pull
+docker pull felixlohmeier/openrefine

-$ docker pull felixlohmeier/openrefine
+docker pull ghcr.io/openrefine/containers

 Starting an image